rafarod21/development-challenge-four/README.md

 ## Goal

-To develop a web application to manage patient registers (Patient's name, birth date, email and address).
+To develop a web application (CRUD) to manage patient registers (Patient's name, birth date, email and address).

 ## Required

 - You need to develop the front-end.
 - In the front-end you MUST use React.
 - Make the interface easy to use (UI/UX).
+- Field validation (date, required fields, etc).
 - Use Material UI https://material-ui.com or Tailwind https://tailwindcss.com/

 ## Extra Points